The Dismemberment Plan Is Terrified: Reception

 The Dismemberment Plan Is Terrified received positive reviews from music critics.
 Brian Raftery of AllMusic commented that the album was not as good as The Dismemberment Plan's debut album, !, but nevertheless named "That's When the Party Started", "The Ice of Boston", and "Do the Standing Still" as standout tracks of the album.
 In Metro, Nicky Baxter praised the album for being "wonderfully varied", finding that "no two tracks sound alike" and ultimately describing it as "a mess that's hard to resist."

-American music critic Robert Christgau called the album "surprisingly thoughtful for post-hardcore", stating that it sounds "sort of the way Primus might if Primus enjoyed a normal sex life."
-And from the way the guitars and such come crashing down to break up a good party and set off a better one."
+American music critic Robert Christgau called the album "surprisingly thoughtful for post-hardcore", stating that it sounds "sort of the way Primus might sound if Primus enjoyed a normal sex life."
+Christgau also praised "the way the guitars and such come crashing down to break up a good party and set off a better one."
 Joe Garden of The A.V.
 Club published a positive review, saying "Odds are good that you'll find something you like right off the bat, and the rest will grow on you before you realize it."
 Tiny Mix Tapes wrote that with The Dismemberment Plan Is Terrified, the band "completely annihilates the term sophomore slump".
 Despite The Dismemberment Plan Is Terrified not being "radio friendly", it led to major record label Interscope Records signing the band due to its strength.